cfjedimaster/brackets-jshint/README.md

 A Brackets extension to enable JSHint support.
 To install, place in your ```brackets/src/extensions/user``` folder.
 Uses the linting API.

-JSHint can be configured by .jshintrc file located the project root.
+JSHint can be configured by .jshintrc file located in the project root.
 See [jshint documentation](http://www.jshint.com/docs/) for configuration options details and .jshintrc file format.

 Issues/Updates